freeCodeCamp/guide/src/pages/mathematics/die-rolling-probability/index.md

 We know that 7 = 1 + 6 **or** 6 + 1 **or** 2 + 5 **or** 5 + 2 **or** 3 + 4 **or** 4 + 3 (6 combinations) so that
 P(sum = 7) is 1/36 + 1/36 + 1/36 + 1/36 + 1/36 + 1/36 = 6 * 1/36 = 6/36 or 1/6.

-Exercise: What is the probability of getting a total sum of 5 when rolling two fair die?
+Exercise: What is the probability of getting a total sum of 5 when rolling two fair dice?
 How about a sum of 2?

 #### More Information: